It's the typical geeky hysterical edge-casing trying to make a larger political point, but it's pretty suspect.

 Interestingly, O'Reilly mentions the Moldova Twitter protests in that piece positively -- up to a point:

-with the recent twitter-fueled protests in Moldova.)
+The internet provides new vehicles for collective action.
+A lot of people pay attention when social media is used to organize a protest (as with the recent twitter-fueled protests in Moldova.)
 But we need to remember that we can organize to do work, as well as to protest!

 He might as well be Lukashenka (never challenged by Morozov) telling the intellectuals to stop babbling in the cafes in the city and help bring in the potato harvest.
 Time to stop complaining and work, comrades!
 Patch or GTFO!
 In fact, the Twitter protests didn't lead to solutions of protracted problems caused by the Russians, like Transdniester.